Associate Professor of Surgery

 Read More About Dr. Warnke

-Patrick has essential tremor.
-After hearing Dr. Warnke speak at an event, he came the University of Chicago Medicine for deep brain stimulation (DBS).
+Patrick O'Brien has essential tremor.
+After hearing Dr. Warnke speak at an event, he came the University of Chicago Medicine for DBS.
 Now he's living without tremors.
 Read Patrick's story.

 Dr. Warnke precisely targeted a quiet grouping of neurons and implanted an electrode in Betty Bertram's brain to control the essential tremor afflicting the left side of her body.
 Read Betty's story.